williechoi/my_1st_project/README.md

 # my_1st_project
-files for practicing and learning programming techniques
+Files for practicing and learning programming techniques
+Programs uploaded here are only for educational purposes
+Enjoy!